 To illustrate the elements of a GDP model, consider the model below (GDP-example).
-The projection of this model on the x_1, x_2 -plane is given in Figure 2.1, where the quadratic objective function is shown in the colored contours, the global constraints are given by the region under the black curves (one linear and the other nonlinear), and the three disjuncts given in the colored rectangles.
+The projection of this model on the x_1, x_2 -plane is given in Figure 2.1, where the quadratic objective function is shown in the colored contours, the global constraints are given by the region under the black curves (one linear and the other nonlinear), and the disjunction constraint is given by the three colored rectangles.
 The feasible space of such a system is given by the disjoint regions in the orange, blue, and green rectangles that satisfy the global constraints.